curityio/istio-demo-installation/README.md

 curl http://httpbin:8000/headers
 ```

-This header provides evidence that mTLS was used between sidecars:
+This header provides evidence that mTLS was used between sidecars.\
 It also shows the `service workload identity` and `client workload identity`:

 ```text